gupta-harshal/LanguageLearning/README.md

 # LanguageLearning

 **LanguageLearning** is a platform that creates a 🎮 **gamified experience** for mastering Japanese.
-Combine fun with productivity as you engage with interactive content, spaced repetition algorithms, and AI tools designed to make language learning effective and enjoyable!
+Combine fun with productivity as you engage with interactive content, spaced repetition algorithms, and AI tools designed to make language learning effective and enjoyable!!

 ## 🚀 Key Features